 - You Sound Familiar: Amusingly, he's voiced by the same guy who plays Captain Va'Kel Shon, C.O. of the Enterprise.

-- Friendly Enemy: Wants to convert the PC.
+- Friendly Enemy: Wants to convert the PC to the Tal Shiar's cause.

 - Horrible Judge of Character: Even before she officially joined the organization, she wholeheartedly believed that the Tal Shiar are the good guys, and that all the terrible things they've done are for the greater good of restoring the Romulan Empire to its former glory.
-Even after Hakeev and Sela use her to pass bad intel and set up her former lover and his friends to be captured or killed, and then try to kill her for "betryaing" them, she remains completely loyal to her old masters while in Republic custody.
+Even after Hakeev and Sela use her to pass bad intel and set up her former lover and his friends to be captured or killed, and then try to kill her for "betryaing" them by passing Tovan some actual, useful intel for once, she remains completely loyal to her old masters while in Republic custody.
 In contrast she believes that Tovan and the Romulan PC, who've been trying to get her to open her eyes and see what her comrades are really up to, are the real liars and manipulators.

 - Old Flame: In the backstory she and Tovan were contemplating marriage, but they broke up over her plans to join the Tal Shiar, which she viewed as the single best hope for the shattered Romulan people.
 Tovan disagreed, seeing as how his mother was collateral damage during a Tal Shiar counter-insurgency raid on a refugee convoy.